Shivam-8200/connect--4--game/README.md

 ## 🎯 About the Game

-**Connect Four** is a two-player game where each player takes turns dropping colored discs into a 7-column, 6-row grid.
-The first to connect **four discs in a row** — horizontally, vertically, or diagonally — wins!
+**Connect Four** is a two-player strategy game where players alternate turns dropping colored discs into a grid.
+The objective is to be the first to form a horizontal, vertical, or diagonal line of **four** of one's own discs.

 ---